Maximum Take-off Weight

 The production of Mi-35M started in 2005.
 The aircraft integrates modern, high-precision weaponry for destroying ground-based armoured targets and providing air support for ground missions.
 It can be modified as an attack, ground assault, medical evacuation (MEDEVAC) or transport platform.

 Mi-35M is one of the modern combat helicopters in the Russian Air Force inventory.
-It is also operated by the armed forces of Venezuela, Brazil, Azerbaijan, Nigeria, Kazakhstan and Mali.
+It is also operated by the armed forces of many countries including Venezuela, Brazil, Azerbaijan, Nigeria, Kazakhstan, and Mali.